giubuig/DisjointCliqueCover.jl/README.md

 ## Description

 This package [DisjointCliqueCover](https://github.com/giubuig/DisjointCliqueCover.jl), written in the [Julia](https://julialang.org) language, implements a method to estimate a minimal _edge-disjoint edge clique cover (EECC)_ of a graph, according to the heuristic presented in Burgio et al. [[1](#references)].
 A minimal edge clique cover is a minimal set of cliques able to cover the entire set of edges in the graph.
-In a EECC, the cliques are required to be all edge-disjoint, i.e., they can have no more than one node in common.
+In a EECC, the cliques are required to be all edge-disjoint, i.e., they can have no more than one vertex in common.

 A graph can admit multiple minimal edge clique covers and finding one of them is known to be a NP-complete problem.
 Therefore, approximate heuristics are needed to estimate it in large graphs.